vseryakov/backendjs/README.md

 - `nats` - NATS driver for queue and events
 - `amqplib` - RabbitMQ driver for queue and events (alpha)

-The command below will show all core and optional dependencies
+The command below will show all core and optional dependencies, `npm install` will install only the core dependencies

      bkjs deps -dry-run -mods